sampsyo/uwadvising/advising.md

 *Logistics:* Program milestones and funding can be sources of confusion for younger students.
 Expect your advisor to:
 * Understand the program milestones that you must pass
 * Make your funding status very clear
-* Help you find other sources of funding such as TA-ships or fellowships should an RA-ship not be available
+* Help you find other sources of funding such as TAships or fellowships should an RAship not be available

 ### Mentoring